tsuhadaniel/cheatsheet/ssh.md

 29 pi@raspberrypi:~ $ exit
 ```

+---

-### SSH Authentication using key pairs
+## SSH Authentication using key pairs
 SSH authentication using key pair is more secured and the preferred method over password login.
-SSH keys are are key pair are comprises of a public and private keys.
-Publics keys can be shared without concern, while private keys need protected.
+SSH keys are a pair of public and private keys that enable authentication with the remote machine.
+Public keys can be shared without concern, while private keys need protected.

 ### Generating ssh key pair and distributing public keys
 Key pairs are generated using the ssh-keygen command as follows: